 Every year on Halloween, it was a trick to get the kids to eat real food before going out in the neighborhood to collect treats.
-My rules on Halloween (besides stay in the neighborhood, don’t run, say “thank you” after screaming trick or treat and don’t eat the candy till we inspect it) were.
+My rules on Halloween (besides stay in the neighborhood, don’t run, say “thank you” after screaming trick or treat, and don’t eat the candy till we inspect it).
+Those were the precursor to the food rules…

 Slow Cooker Tomato Basil Soup